wduminy/codespear.github.io/_posts/2015-02-21-model-view-presenter.md

 ---
 layout: post
-category: design patterns
+category: user interface
-tags: [user interface]
+tags: [MVP]
 excerpt: An introduction to model-view-presenter
 ---
 ## The essence of the problem